 Birth control is always a confusing matter.
 Especially in India, where people often pretend that sex before marriage or contraception after, is not even a possibility, contraception is not openly discussed.
-While we’ve shared answers to all the questions you’ve asked regarding birth control, we would strongly advise seeing a doctor before getting onto any medication.
+While we’ve shared answers to all the questions you’ve asked regarding birth control, we would strongly advise seeing a doctor before getting onto any medicated pills.

 You asked and we answered!
 Here are some FAQs on birth control.
 Read on, ladies!